Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 ```

 ### Interpretation
 We can see that the in-sample R^2 is pretty low but what's interesting here is that the out-of-sample R^2 is lower.
 In fact, it's slightly below zero.
 Even more telling is the RMSE values.
-The RMSE for the data the model saw (ISE or train error) is significantly lower (by a factor of 3) than the RMSE for the data the model has never seen (OSE or test error).
-In machine learning speak our model is *overfitting*, meaning it's doing a much better job on the data it has seen.
-In other words, the trained model does not generalize well.
-The greater the gap between between train error and test error, the greater the overfitting.
+The RMSE for the data the model saw (ISE or training error) is significantly lower (by a factor of 3) than the RMSE for the data the model has never seen (OSE or test error).
+In machine learning speak our model is *overfitting*, meaning it's doing a much better job on the data it has seen (i.e. the trained model does not generalize well).
+The greater the gap between between training error and test error, the greater the overfitting.
 You can equate overfitting with memorizing the data.
 It becomes more and more like creating a lookup table.

-So the big takeaway here is that you *must* calculate train error and test error to get an accurate picture as to how your model is doing.
+So the big takeaway here is that you *must* calculate training error and test error to get an accurate picture as to how your model is doing.
 This necessiates holding out some data at the beginning so you can test your model on data it's never seen.
 I showed you show to do that with sklearn's *train_test_split*.

 Now you may be wondering how to address overfitting.
-To fully understand that, we need to discuss something called the **Bias-Variance Tradeoff**, which is a topic for another post.
-For now, understanding what overfitting is and knowing it's a problem is a big first step.
+To fully understand that, we need to discuss something called the **Bias-Variance Tradeoff**, a topic for the next post.
+For now, understanding what overfitting is and knowing it's a problem is a great first step.

 Before we wrap up, there's one more subtle item we need to address: The downside of *train/test split*.

 ## Downside of Train/Test Split
 I just told you that train/test split gives you both sides of the story - how well your model performs on data it's seen and data it hasn't.
 That's true to an extent but there's something subtle you need to be aware of.
 Let me show you by example.
-Let's try a few different train/test splits and check train error and test error values.
+Let's try a few different train/test splits and check training error and test error values.

 ### Multiple Train/Test Splits
 ```